UK's Osborne hails growing economy, slams 'disastrous' Labour plans

-LONDON Britain's finance minister George Osborne will declare on Monday that an accelerating economy vindicates his austerity program and accuse his political opponents of promising a "disastrous" change of course.
+LONDON, Sept 9 Britain's finance minister George Osborne will declare on Monday that an accelerating economy vindicates his austerity programme and accuse his political opponents of promising a "disastrous" change of course.

 Breaking his silence on the signs of a revival, Osborne will argue that a run of strong figures suggests the government has won the economic argument, having ignored opposition Labour calls to cut more slowly.